-As a health care provider, you are in an ideal position to talk to your patients about weight control.
-This publication offers tips and resources for addressing this sensitive topic with your patients.
+As a primary care clinician, you are in an ideal position to talk with adult patients about weight loss.
+These tips and resources may help you address this sensitive topic with your patients.

-People who are overweight or obese often want help in setting and reaching weight-loss goals.
-But it may be tough for some patients to talk about their weight.
-By speaking with patients caringly and working with them as partners, you can play a key role in helping patients improve their health.
+Patients with overweight or obesity may want help setting and reaching weight-loss goals but may have a hard time talking about their weight.
+By speaking with patients respectfully and working with them as partners, you can play a key role in helping them improve their health.

 Which patients might benefit the most?